 It’s a known fact that IP suits are [messy] [for] [everyone] [involved] and it’s looking like this is the new BlackBerry.
 Instead of releasing a new phone each quarter, they announce a new lawsuit against someone else in the tech space.

 “Defendants created mobile messaging applications that co-opt BlackBerry’s innovations, using a number of the innovative security, user interface, and functionality enhancing features,” BlackBerry said in a filing with a Los Angeles court.

 Let’s run through BlackBerry’s recent suits.
-BlackBerry also sued Nokia last year, targeting 3G and 4G networking tech.
+It also sued Nokia last year, targeting 3G and 4G networking tech.
 That case is still pending.
-Also in 2017, Qualcomm agreed to settle with Blackberry to the tune of almost $1 billion over royalty payments.
+Also in 2017, it reached a settlement with Qualcomm to the tune of almost $1 billion over royalty payments.
 Additionally, in late 2017, BlackBerry revealed a confidential settlement with Blu Products Inc, a low-cost phone hardware manufacturer.